tdumitrescu/virtual-jade-loader/README.md

 ## Limitations

 Like `virtual-jade`, this loader currently supports only basic Jade functionality.
-Features such as mixins and includes have not yet been implemented.
+Features such as includes have not yet been implemented.

 ## License